hpamanji/terraform-zero-to-hero-course/Day_02/01_providers.md

 We can define multiple provider blocks within a single configuration file, each referring to a different AWS region.
 Terraform allows us to do this using the `alias` argument, which helps differentiate between provider instances.

-The default provider is used for all resources unless explicitly specified.

 In the example below, we are Creating EC2 Instances in Two Regions.
 We have to explicitly specify the additional provider name(aws.west) otherwise the default provider will be refered.

 ```cmd